The Greatest Speech I Ever Heard

 As a leader, speeches are a great tool to motivate and inspire a group of people to greater things.
 They give a destination or vision to strive to achieve.
 Having worked in the National Football League, I have witnessed many great speeches, ones that energized the locker room.
 Occasionally in sports, a good speech could be a game changer.

-On a larger scale, there are speeches that have been given that achieve historical significance.
-The truth of the words spoken strikes such a chord they lead to cultural change.
-The most inspiring speech I have ever heard, without question, was when I was a young man.
-On August 28, 1963, I watched Dr. Martin Luther King on the steps of the Lincoln Memorial in Washington D.C. deliver his now-famous “I Have A Dream…” speech.
+On a larger scale, some speeches achieve historical significance.
+The truth of the words spoken strikes such a chord that it leads to cultural change.
+The most inspiring speech I have ever heard, without question, happened on August 28, 1963.
+As a young man, I watched Dr. Martin Luther King, Jr. on the steps of the Lincoln Memorial in Washington D.C. deliver his now-famous “I Have A Dream…” speech.
 This was my reaction to it and why I consider it to be the greatest speech I ever heard.

-I was eight years old and I didn’t understand a lot of the concepts he was talking about.
-However, I did understand what he meant when he discussed doing things the right way, honoring God, all men created equal and deserving an equal opportunity to flourish.
-Those were the things that our country was about, but more than that, it is what God was all about.
-I think we’ve done a good job in moving towards being a country that realizes Dr. King’s dream.
+I was 8 years old and I didn’t understand a lot of the concepts he was talking about.
+However, I did understand what he meant when he discussed doing things the right way, honoring God, and all men being created equal and deserving an equal opportunity to flourish.
+Those were the things that our country was about, but more than that, it is what God is all about.
+I think we’ve done a good job in moving toward being a country that realizes Dr. King’s dream.
 I still reflect back on that speech and even get shivers when I see clips of it.

 Sound off: What was the greatest speech you’ve ever heard?